What is Emotional Regulation?

 Have a Routine

-emotional-2The use of daily routines can provide structure and predictability.
-Routines help everyone know what to expect, what is coming next and what there is to look forward to.
 Creating a visual schedule together is a nice way to ensure everyone is aware of the plan for the day.
-You can use pictures, drawings, write the words or all the above.
+You can use pictures, drawings, write the words or all of the above.
 The schedule can include times for school, free play, mealtimes, outdoor play, screen time and chores.
-By increasing predictability, routines can help increase regulation across the day.
+By increasing predictability, routines can help support regulation across the day.

-emotional-3Using a visual scale such as an emotional thermometer, or a 5-point scale may be useful.
+Using a visual scale such as an emotional thermometer, or a 5-point scale may be useful.
 This is a visual system that can help organise your child’s thinking when they are working through difficult moments.
 When you first introduce this system, work together to create their own labels for each level – these could be words, colours or numbers.

 For a child who is a visual learner you might start to associate different colours with different states, for example, green with happy and red with frustrated.
 Next, add pictures to teach what different levels might look or feel like and identify coping strategies that might be useful at the different levels, for example, taking a break, or showing a ‘help’ card’ (see under ‘Coping Strategies’ below for more on this).

 First, practice using the scale when your child is regulated.
 Later, you can show the scale when you sense your child is becoming dysregulated and use it to help them identify that feeling and remember some of their coping strategies.
+As a parent, using the same scale may also be helpful.
+If you practice together using it, it will then become part of your family's routine.
+The young person may become familiar then with using it and be able to access it at times of upset or distress.

-Introduce Social Stories
+Introduce Social Stories or Comic Strip Conversations

 Teaching Coping Strategies

-Calm Kit /Stress Kit
+Calm Kit /Regulation toolkit

-emotional-6A calm kit is a practical strategy to help a child self-manage big emotions.
+A calm kit is a practical strategy to help a child self-manage big emotions.
 The goal is that the child will feel more relaxed and regulated after engaging with items in the kit.
-Consider options for making the child's stress kit portable.
+Consider options for making the child's calm kit portable.
+It should always be easily accessible.
 For example, they can have a mini box in the car or smaller items in their pockets.
-A calm kit or calm box is used to help a child calm and increase self-management skills, it should be always easily accessible.
-Items to include might be: fidget toys, music, calming items such as stress balls or bubble wrap, pictures or items related to a special interest.

 Videos